Sulagna-Dutta-Roy/Webeginner-projects/Python/Spelling Checker/README.md

 # SPELLING CHECKER

 ## About
 This is a spelling checker.

-It is used to find whether the word entered is spelled correctly,if not then it shows the correct spelling.
+This is used to find whether the word entered is spelled correctly,if not then it shows the correct spelling.

 ## Technologies used